rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/monitoring/prometheus/_index.md

 ## Remote Storage

 >**Prerequisite:** Need a remote storage endpoint to be available.
-The possible list of integratinos is available [here](https://prometheus.io/docs/operating/integrations/)
+The possible list of integrations is available [here](https://prometheus.io/docs/operating/integrations/)

-Using advanced options the users can specify remote storage integration for the prometheus installation as follows:
+Using advanced options, remote storage integration for the Prometheus installation can be configured as follows:

 ```
 prometheus.remoteWrite[0].url = http://remote1/push